xavierlefevre/react-hot-redux-firebase-starter/README.md

 The chat module is accessible from the top nav bar when clicking on **chat**.

+#### What remains to be tackled:
+- [ ] So far Firebase does not automatically remove a user inactive for too long or that left the website
+- [ ] Loading messages or icons
+- [ ] A proper error system
+- [ ] More unit testing for a stronger code

-It is based on: [Firebase 3.0 Starter using React Redux](https://github.com/douglascorrea/react-hot-redux-firebase-starter)
+This code is based on: [Firebase 3.0 Starter using React Redux](https://github.com/douglascorrea/react-hot-redux-firebase-starter)

 ## Usage